kubedb/docs/docs/guides/etcd/reconfigure/reconfigure.md

 etcdopsrequest.ops.kubedb.com/etcd-reconfigure created
 ```

-## This ops request always restarts the members
+## This ops request restarts the members

 Some KubeDB databases can apply a new configuration to a running server and only restart when the
 changed settings demand it. **Etcd cannot.** The tuning knobs are etcd process command line flags,
-and etcd has no live-reload path for them, so a `Reconfigure` on etcd is always a rolling restart:
+and etcd has no live-reload path for them, so a `Reconfigure` on etcd is a rolling restart by
-after re-rendering the PetSet, the operator rolls the member pods using the same leader-aware
+default: after re-rendering the PetSet, the operator rolls the member pods using the same leader-aware
 sequence as the [Restart](/docs/guides/etcd/restart/restart.md) ops request — followers first, one
 at a time, quorum verified between each, the Raft leader last and only after its leadership has been
 transferred away.

-That is why you will always see a `RestartEtcdPods` condition on a successful etcd `Reconfigure`.
+That is why you will normally see a `RestartEtcdPods` condition on a successful etcd `Reconfigure`.

 > Setting `spec.configuration.restart: "false"` does skip the rolling restart, but it does **not**
 > give you a live reconfiguration: the running members keep their old flags until something else